tclementspc/onlinebakery/frontend/README.md

 ### `npm start`

+Open the backend and run nodemon in the backend first, which will run on http://localhost:5000.
+Second, you change the directory to the frontend and open the website using npm start.

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\